hpcc-systems/HPCC-Platform/helm/hpcc/docs/expert.md

 NB: Some components (e.g. DfuServer and Thor) also have an 'expert' settings area (see values schema) that can be used for relavent settings on a per component instance basis, rather than setting them globally.

+Planes can also have an expert section (see Plane Expert Settings section)

 The following options are currently available: